Last updated on May 21, 2026

 Juri, Master of the Revue (Multiverse Legends) | Illustration by Julie Dillon

-Anyway, that’s all from me on sacrifice payoffs today.
+That’s all from me on sacrifice payoffs today.
 Sacrifice decks are usually on the Johnny side of things, and it’s a style of deck I enjoy playing.
 Thanks to the popularity of the Commander format, more cards that build sacrifice engines and reward you for following this strategy are being printed, and I’m all for it.
+We can also see by the number of decklists posted online that sacrifice Commander decks are very, very popular.

 Thanks for reading folks, and may your sacrifice interactions in MTG always pay off.